AndyTheRush/smth/README.md

 # smth
-task1/task2 is a rough code to parse code in search of special keys/value pairs parsing_ is complete project(imho) that can parse through multiple codes
+task1/task2 is a rough code to parse code in search of special keys/value pairs.

+parsing_ is complete project(imho) that can parse through multiple codes